-We are not involved in the manufacture, marketing, distribution or promotion of infant formula or promotion of infant formula or Breast milk Substitutes.
+We are not involved in the manufacture, marketing, distribution, or promotion of infant formula or any other products.

-- To facilitate and foster the development, communication and application of sound nutrition research and understanding.
+- To facilitate and foster the development, communication and application of sound nutrition research.

-- To connect scientists with technology in an effort to expand the boundaries of nutrition research, understanding and application.
+- To connect scientists through technology and thereby expand the boundaries of nutrition research development, communication, and application.

-- To help health care professionals obtain a practical and enjoyable approach to nutrition.
+- To help healthcare professionals gain a practical and enjoyable approach to nutrition.